 St. Hilary Parish and School continue to be committed to meeting the needs of families.
 In the second phase, St. Hilary Church was expanded to provide 250 additional seats, a bride’s room and renovated restroom facilities.
 The third phase of the building project, including the renovation of a new art room, a science lab, the completion of gymnasium/locker rooms, a meeting room, staff office and a beautiful faculty lounge.

-Today, the school enrollment exceeds 600 students in 27 classrooms.
-A 55-member staff, including teachers, specialists, auxiliary staff, and support staff, is led by principal Mrs. Tracey Arnone, hired in 2011, and assistant principal Mrs. Annie Deemer, hired in 2014.
+Today, the school enrollment approaches 600 students in 27 classrooms.
+A staff of over 70, including teachers, specialists, auxiliary staff, and support staff, is led by principal Mrs. Jennifer Woodman, hired in 2018, and assistant principal Mrs. Darcy Alexander, also hired in 2018.
 St. Hilary School is recognized as being one of the top schools in this area and was awarded the Blue Ribbon Award as a National School of Excellence in 2001 and 2008.
+The school also received the Governor's Thomas Edison Award for Excellence in STEM Education in 2017.
 A commitment to providing a quality Catholic education is our top priority.

 Our mission is to keep Christ at the center of all that we do.
 In partnership with our parents and parish community, we will inspire our students, through innovative and challenging academic experiences, to be leaders capable of making a positive change in the world.